sifaserdarozen/DDGen/readme.txt

         git rm --cached -r .
         git reset --hard

-To compile in Visual Studio
-- install visual studio 2010 express and cuda tools
-- in project directory type
-        make

 Compiled and tested in Debian Jessie.
 Probably will work in other Linux flavours with minor modifications.
 - install make, g++ and cuda tools make clean : to clean old data